pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 The `autorestart` option makes a new instance of `ffplay` listen and wait for a new stream when the previous one exits.
 I used `/dev/null` for logfiles to prevent `ffplay`'s verbose output from filling my small SD card with log files.

-After starting the `supervisor` daemon with `sudo systemctl enable supervisor` and `sudo systemctl start supervisor`, I could try `ffmpeg` option combinations much quicker.
+After starting the `supervisor` daemon with `sudo systemctl enable supervisor` and `sudo systemctl restart supervisor`, I could try `ffmpeg` option combinations much quicker.

 ### Fine-tuning the encoder process